 CCRD proposes several incremental changes to development planning, including: identifying climate and non-climate stressors on a program or project; assessing vulnerability of people, livelihoods, natural resources, and infrastructure to these stressors; considering diverse strategies to address the stressors; and recognizing the difficulty of attributing success or failure to individual development or adaptation measures once they are fully integrated.

-CCRD will enable USAID Bureaus and Missions to make these changes through providing mainstreaming guidance, tools and knowledge, technical assistance, and capacity building.
-In addition, CCRD will coordinate with other U.S. Government agencies (including NOAA and the Department of State) to promote innovations in climate adaptation mainstreaming.
-Finally, CCRD will identify and respond to emerging climate change issues and provide knowledge management assistance for design, planning, and implementation of climate resilient development programming.
+CCRD enables USAID Bureaus and Missions to take these steps by providing mainstreaming guidances, industry-first tools, technical assistance, and capacity building.
+In addition, CCRD coordinates with other U.S. Government agencies (including NOAA and the Department of State) to promote innovation in climate adaptation mainstreaming.
+Finally, CCRD identifies and responds to emerging climate change issues and provides knowledge management assistance for design, planning, and implementation of climate resilient development programming.

 For further information, please contact Michael Cote at firstname.lastname@example.org.